MichaelsPlayground/FirebaseUiTutorial/readme.md

 *FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to Firebase APIs.*

+A very important note when forking or importing this project in your Android Studio or Visual Studio:

 ## Firebase Authentication

 The authentication of an user is the "heart" of the application and access rights.
 All read and write operations